apache/airflow/airflow/providers/google/ADDITIONAL_INFO.md

 ### The field names use the snake_case convention

-If your DAG uses an object from the above mentioned libraries passed by Jinja, it is necessary to update the naming convention of the fields that are read.
+If your DAG uses an object from the above mentioned libraries passed by XCom, it is necessary to update the naming convention of the fields that are read.
 Previously, the fields used the CamelSnake convention, now the snake_case convention is used.

 **Before:**